Milla Promises To Return To ‘magnifique’ Expo 2020 Dubai For Cameroon Day In March - UrduPoint

 Milla Promises To Return To ‘magnifique’ Expo 2020 Dubai For Cameroon Day In March

-Cameroon football legend visits Dubai Sports Council and leaves impressed with Council’s work

-DUBAI (UrduPoint / Pakistan Point News - 4th Nov, 2021) Cameroon football Roger Milla was thrilled after visiting the “magnifique” Expo 2020 Dubai and he is looking forward to returning in four months for the Cameroon Day at the Expo 2020 on March 12.
+(UrduPoint / Pakistan Point News / WAM - 04th Nov, 2021) DUBAI, 4th November 2021 (WAM) – Cameroon football Roger Milla was thrilled after visiting the "magnifique" Expo 2020 Dubai and he is looking forward to returning in four months for the Cameroon Day at the Expo 2020 on March 12.

 One of the first truly global football star from Africa, Milla visited the Cameron Pavilion and the African Union Pavilion at Expo 2020 Dubai and was left in awe.